HandongProblemSolvers/OSSproject/README.md

 			- If manager types the Email, this function find cilent with that e-mail, and show the entire information.
 		- seeClientbyLocalInfo
 			- If manager types Area Code in phone number, this functions shows clients with the given Area code.

+2. Project Description
+	- Our Application is program that manage meeting application
+		- Use Json file of clients informations
+		- There are two main mode, one is Admin mode, and the other is client mode
+		- Admin mode can see all clients by each information
+		- Client mode can find person who want to dating
+	- This Application is useful to person who want to dating
+		- Users can find their date mate with information such as hobbies and ages.
+		- They can also find date mate completely random.
+3. How to start this App
+	- First, you should chose one of two mode(Admin, client)
+	- If chose 'Admin'
+		- Frist you have to enter password
+		- In Admin mode, you can see all of clients informations.
+		- There are functions that can be retrieved under various conditions.
+	- If chose 'client'
+		- First you enter your private number.
+		- And then, conditions about your interest.
+		- What you get is randomly chosen(with conditions fulfilled) person’s name.
+		- If you are too ‘picky’ person so, if there’s no match.
+		- Since you got name of other client you can get information about that client, Name, Job, Email, and phone number.

+4. More information or Help
+	- If you want more information or need help, plz send email
+		- 21500426@handong.edu
+		- 21300186@handong.edu
+		- 21500050@handong.edu
+		- 21400738@handong.edu